irfanoezen/irfanoezen/README.md

-# 👋 Hi there, I'm Irfan a coding enthusiast from Munich.
+# 👋 Hey there, I'm Irfan a coding enthusiast from Munich.

 > - 🔭 I’m currently working on Odin's projects.
 > - 🌱 I’m currently learning frontend development.